Do you like being alone? Or do you hate it?

-I’m not advocating you go all Tom Hanks in Cast Away, because no one can argue the benefits, and the joys, that come along with fulfilling relationships with other people.
+I’m not advocating you go all Tom Hanks in Cast Away, because no one can argue the benefits and the joy that come along with fulfilling relationships with other people.

-Below are ten amazing things that will happen in your life when you start to enjoy being alone.
+Below are 10 amazing things that will happen in your life when you start to enjoy being alone.

 1. You’ll get to recharge.

 Often times when we’re surrounded by other people, we’re expending a lot of energy.
 Trying to keep others happy, make them laugh, soothe their egos, read their emotions, and all of the other rigors that come along with regular interaction.

 It can be mentally draining if you’re constantly connected to other people.
 A little alone time lets you recharge and take a break from the emotionally and mentally taxing job of constant interaction.

 2. You’ll reflect more often.

 Your life is always moving at a crazy fast pace.
 So fast in fact, that it’s probably rare when you have a moment alone to sit and reflect on your life.

 Being alone gives you the perfect opportunity for a little self reflection.
 Since you aren’t spending so much time processing the thoughts and feelings of others, it’s the best time to turn your focus inwards.

 3. You’ll get in touch with your own emotions.